The Nest

 Because cooperative buildings have more restrictive house rules than condominiums, you’ll want to know what you’re getting into before purchasing.
 Here are some critical questions to ask when buying a coop.

 • What is the sublet policy?
-NYC coops often have a restrictive subletting policy, so if you plan on moving away and subletting the apartment, you’ll want to be sure the building allows it.coop apartments in new york city
+NYC co-ops often have restrictive subletting policies, so if you plan on moving away and subletting the apartment, you’ll want to ensure the building allows it.coop apartments in new york city

 • Is there a flip tax?
-It’s important to know if the building has a flip tax, how much, and who is responsible for paying it.
+Note that it includes what it costs and who is responsible for paying it.

 • How much have maintenance fees risen in the past five years?
-You want to make sure you’re buying in a well-managed building, and a great way to gauge this is by looking at how much maintenance has increased.
-If maintenance rises by a few percentage points each year, that’s fine, but if it’s jumping by close to double digits, that’s a red flag.
+You want to ensure you’re buying in a well-managed building, and a great way to gauge this is by examining the level of maintenance required.
+If maintenance increases by a few percentage points each year, that’s acceptable, but if it jumps by close to double digits, that’s a red flag.

 • How are the building’s financials?
 You want to ensure the coop building you’re buying has good financials and a healthy reserve fund.
 The last thing you want to worry about is unexpected assessments.